kylemaxxwell/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-17-1.png)

 > Above figure shows distributions of person-hours steps by 5-minute interval of day.
-The shade part of the area shows <font style="color: steelblue">morning</font> at 8:00 a.m. to 12:00 p.m., <font style="color: #CDCD00; background-color: white">afternoon</font> at 12:00 p.m. to 4:00 p.m., and <font color = "#EE9A00">evening</font> at 4:00 p.m. to 8:00 p.m.
+The shade part of the area shows **morning(BLUE)** at 8:00 a.m. to 12:00 p.m., **afternoon(YELLOW)** at 12:00 p.m. to 4:00 p.m., and **evening(ORANGE)** at 4:00 p.m. to 8:00 p.m.
 It can be seen the activities peak on weekday and weekend are close, but the weekend activities are more evenly distributed throughout the day.
 Generally, weekday activities peak in the morning and evening are higher than weekend activities.